la5nta/pat/README.md

 #### winmor
 A WINMOR TNC driver that provides dialing and listen capabilities for a local or remote TNC.

-TIP: The WINMOR TNC can be run under Wine!
+The WINMOR TNC can be run under Wine:
 * Tested OK with WINMOR TNC 1.5.7.0 running on wine 1.6.2-17 (debian jessie) with .NET 2.0, 3.0 and 3.5 installed.
 * Tested OK with WINMOR TNC 1.4.7.0 running on wine 1.4.1-4 (debian wheezy) with .NET 2.0, 3.0, 3.5 and 4.0 installed.